 - Collect items for our Buddy Packs for children entering Foster Care

-This program supports community involvement, allowing opportunities for our participants to reach out to children battling cancer, assist needy families locally and help children entering Foster Care plus assist other non-profits.
+Our Service Group Program supports community involvement, allowing opportunities for our participants to reach out to children battling cancer, assist needy families locally and help children entering Foster Care plus assist other non-profits.
 This teaches them to give back to the very community that is helping them.

 Gifts for Pediatric Oncology Patients